How to Start a Keto Diet for beginners

-Being in ketosis generally has several effects, one of them is a rapid weight loss on most people following the diet.
+Being in ketosis generally has several effects.
+One of them is rapid weight loss in most people following the diet.
 Read on to learn more!

 The keto diet, also known as the low-carb high-fat diet (LCHF), consists of reducing the number of carbs while increasing the fat.